YaraWS/java-with-projects/README.md

 📌 Branch Naming Convention
 Each branch is named using the following format:

-🔹 chapter-1 – Getting Started with Java
+🔹 chapter-1 – chapter-1-getting-started
-🔹 chapter-2 – Variables and Primitive Data Types
+🔹 chapter-2 – chapter-2-variables-data-types
-🔹 chapter-3 – Operators and Casting
+🔹 chapter-3 – chapter-3-operators-casting
 🔹 … and so on.

 🛠 Contributing & Using the Repository